How Napoleon became the Emperor of France

 However, Napoleon doubted that he would get the result he wanted, so he did not allow public debate on the topic and had Joseph Fouché actively remove dissenting voices.

-Napoleon held an extravagant coronation ceremony in the church of Notre Dame in Paris in December 1804.
+Napoleon held an extravagant coronation ceremony in the church of Notre Dame in Paris on December 2nd, 1804.

 It cost around 8.5 million Francs and images reflecting ancient Rome were scattered throughout the event.